 Suits are common, and that's not what we're focusing on today.
 We're looking for epic combinations.
 So, in this case, you're going to match your blazer and pants, but you're going to pick an expressive color.
 Forest green, baby blue, purple, and anything else that gets out of the standard colors and will catch attention is your goal.
 You can work on the vest, tie, and accessories to really have fun with your show-stopping blazer combo.

 Keep in mind that this isn't a tailored suit.
 You're not using your blazer to make a formal suit combo.
 Instead, you're taking the idea of matching your pants and jacket to take a different tactic on blazer fashion.
 The fit should still be blazer casual — which mostly means you have room for a sweater under the coat if you need it.

 Gray and Black

-In concept, this isn’t all that different from your gray on gray combination.
+In concept, this isn't all that different from your gray-on-gray combination.
 In application, it will feel completely different.
-The reason is that you’re dialing the contrast up to 11.
-You’re going to get a gray jacket with black slacks.
-They don’t have to be pitch black.
-Something in the charcoal range will work well, but your gray is going to be in the lighter half of options.
-You’re going to match the tie to the pants, so you get two points of contrast.
+The reason is that you're dialing the contrast up to 11.
+You're going to get a gray jacket with black slacks.
+They don't have to be pitch black.
+Something in the charcoal range will work well, but your gray will be in the lighter half of options.
+You're going to match the tie to the pants, so you get two points of contrast.
 Naturally, this will require a light shirt — and the shirt should be even lighter than the jacket (white is acceptable).

 This is an ultra-modern look.
 Think about a brand-new million-dollar kitchen in a New York skyrise.
 It's the men's blazer version of that same look.

-That’s all nine of our epic combinations.
-You can certainly deviate from these recommendations and come up with some amazing combos of your own, but until you’re comfortable doing so, there’s enough variety in here to keep your clothing from ever going stale.
+That's all nine of our epic combinations.
+You can certainly deviate from these recommendations and come up with some amazing combos of your own.
+Still, until you're comfortable doing so, there's enough variety in here to keep your clothing from ever going stale.